MohammadKhajenejad/MohammadKhajenejad.github.io/_pages/about.md

 true mode of the system and/or inject counterfeit data signals into the sensors and actuators to cause damage.

 <img src="collections/research/rtopic2/rtopic2.png" width="150"  align="left" hspace="30" vspace=5 />
-**Simultaneous Input and State Set-Valued Observer Design for Several Classes of Nonlinear Sys-
+**2.1Simultaneous Input and State Set-Valued Observer Design for Several Classes of Nonlinear Sys-
 tems: Unknown Input Decomposition.** <br />

 I have designed tractable algorithms to simultaneously estimate the state and the data injection attack for several classes of nonlinear systems, assuming that the adversaries and uncertainties impact the system in the worst-case scenario, and no useful a priori knowledge, bound or distribution of the attack signals, nor any statistical characteristics for noise and disturbance signals are available.
 The main idea is to decompose the attack signal and the observation equation into two components, one affected and the other one unaffected by the attack signal, Further, I am leveraging the knowledge of physical system dynamics as an additional sensor to improve the estimates, which equips me with proper tools to develop attack identification approaches and to efficiently synthesize control signals to mitigate the effects of attacks in such settings.